Walter Tull: The incredible story of a football pioneer and war hero

 He was one of English football's first black players and the British Army's first ever black officer to command white troops.

-But 100 years after his died aged 29 on the battlefields of World War One, the name Walter Tull means little to most people.
+But 100 years after he died aged 29 on the battlefields of World War One, the name Walter Tull means little to most people.

 Tull was an orphan who had to overcome adversity all of his life, including being racially abused while a pioneering forward for Tottenham Hotspur and Northampton Town.